Top Ten Fashion Capitals of the World

 New York City

-NYC has been crowned as the fashion capital of the world and it truly is a shopaholics dream destination.
+NYC is truly a shopaholics dream destination but when it comes to fashion it has been crowned as the fashion capital of the world.
 This iconic city is the birth place of many of our favourite fashion figures, films and firms including Sex and the City, Calvin Klein and Marc Jacobs.
 When you're not soaking up the sights in Times Square during your New York holidays, head to famous 5th Avenue for designer names, Bloomingdales and Saks for department store shopping and the independent boutiques and vintage stores in West village for more individual style.

 • 5th Avenue